Hiflylabs/dbt_snowflake_artifacts/README.md

 # dbt_snowflake_artifacts

 This is a simplified version of the [dbt-artifacts](https://github.com/brooklyn-data/dbt_artifacts/tree/main/macros) package with limited capabilities.
 For extended functionalities, please do check out the original package.
+We decided to simplify because all we wanted to focus on is warehouse costs and runtime metrics.
+The original package wasn't able to append costs to the artifacts tables (back then).

 Hereby we would like to credit creators and contributors of the aformentioned package.

-**Note: This is very specific for a Snowflake stack**
+** ⚠️ Note: This is very specific for a Snowflake stack.**

 ## Usage

 ### Install package

 Include this in your `packages.yml` file:

+*Alternatively, you can use a specific commit hash or tag for versioning*

 ```yml
 packages: